 The default switches on all R8000 based platforms are -64 -mips4.
-On all other platforms the default switches are -32 -mips2.
+On all other platforms the default switches are -32 -mips2 unless the /etc/compiler.defaults file is present.
+If it is, its contents will specify what the default values are.